RaynorLEE/CATS/README.md

 This will start the inference process using the provided model and dataset in zero-shot setting.

 ## Intruction-tuning

-Please refer to the official document from [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory/.)
+Please refer to the official document from [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory/.) with provided instruction set.
+Hyper-parameters are provided in paper.